The Strangeness Of Seeing Ourselves

 “This is mine.
 I am not a narcissist, but in some moments, staring at myself really does help me love my body.”

 I hung up and walked onto the train.
 There was a seat calling my name and I sat right down.
 For two stops, I stared at myself through the Subway car window.
-Then at West fourth, a woman walked onto the train blocking my reflection to sit down.
+Then at West 4th, a woman walked onto the train blocking my reflection to sit down.
 She was older.
-She was wearing those Celine Sunnies that everyone wants and that amazon has ripped off.
+She was wearing those Celine sunglasses that everyone wants and that Amazon has ripped off.
 Her hair was loosely pulled back and her top was a form-fitting plunging v-neck that could likely be sold at Lara Koleji.
 The shirt celebrated her wrinkles and I thought she must be wise.
 She was not looking at anything.
 Has her age made her unencumbered by the idea of her reflection?
 I would love to look like her one day.
 She catches me staring at her and in return awards me a soft smile.

 Thank god for the people that rid you from watching yourself.
 Thank god I can watch New York and ride in all its style.